Walmersley: History

 The Walmersley conservation area was designated in November 2003.
 It covers Christ Church, its churchyard, the former school and school master's house, together with the adjacent Spur Petroleum site which contains the former Walmersley Brewery buildings.
 The whole site is an excellent record of a small but important part of Walmersley, and illustrates generally well preserved elements of stone built ecclesiastical and industrial architecture from the mid to late 19th century.
 Some of these buildings were severely damaged in a fire, suspected to have been deliberate by one party or another...this is disputed especially by those wanting to develop the land.
 New residential buildings have now been erected on the Spur site with the retention and reuse of some of the older buildings.

+Administrative history

+Walmersley was historically part of the ancient parish of Bury.
+The parish contained several townships, one of which was called "Walmersley cum Shuttleworth".
+This township became a civil parish in 1866.
+From 1872 the Walmersley area was included in the Bury improvement commissioners' district and from 1883 Shuttleworth was included in the Ramsbottom local government district.
+In 1894 the parish of Walmersley cum Shuttleworth was reduced to just cover the rural parts outside the two urban authorities, with Walmersley itself being added to the parish of Bury and Shuttleworth being added to Ramsbottom.
+The parish of Walmersley cum Shuttleworth after 1894 therefore did not include either of the villages included in its name.
+The parish was abolished in 1933, being added to Ramsbottom.

 Landmarks

 Christ Church, Walmersley located on Walmersley Road.
-In 1838 the Walmersley parish was formed by sub-dividing the ancient, larger Bury parish.
+In 1838 the Walmersley ecclesiastical parish was formed by sub-dividing the ancient, larger Bury parish.
 A church was built beside what was then the 'new' road but in 1883 the present church, a neo-gothic design by Maxwell and Tuke was built.
 The east window of the first church was preserved and built into the new building.
 Amongst other buildings Maxwell & Tuke designed Blackpool Tower and, in 1894, the Technical School, Broad Street, Bury now housing the Fusilier Museum, which is dedicated to the Lancashire Fusiliers.